Medicine Ball Exercises

 You can do these exercises in one workout dedicated to using a medicine ball.
 Or use them to bring some variety in your sessions with other equipment.
 Regardless, medicine ball exercises can be very versatile and practical for your fitness goals.

-If you are looking to add some new exercises into your routine, then try our FREE 16-minute exercise challenge.
+If you are looking to add some new exercises into your routine, then try Battle Ropes or our 16-minute exercise challenge.
 Developed for improved cardio fitness and extreme weight loss.

 Register today and take the challenge.